ShawnWx2019/MetMiner/README.md

 The ClassyFire database facilitates the retrieval of compound classifications by utilizing the compound's unique InChIKey.
 We generally execute batch conversions of metabolites using the [ClassyFire Batch by Fiehn Lab (cbf)](https://cfb.fiehnlab.ucdavis.edu/#/).
 Although some local databases offer corresponding InChIKeys for their compounds, a majority do not.
 For these unaccommodated metabolites, we must first procure the InChIKey from PubChem using the compound's name, then subsequently obtain the classification data via the CBF.

+> [!IMPORTANT]
-To streamline this process, we've developed a series of web crawler scripts to fetch the information.
+> To streamline this process, we've developed a series of web crawler scripts to fetch the information.
 The functions are as follows:

 1.  `MDAtoolkits::mda_get_cid & MDAtoolkits::mda_pubchem_crawler`, convert compound name to pubchem cid and InChIKey via [webchem package](https://github.com/ropensci/webchem) [^3].